Josh Morgerman: Typhoon Haiyan (2013)

-2014 Hurricane Odile
+Hurricane Odile (2014)

 In September 2014, Morgerman intercepted Hurricane Odile in Cabo San Lucas, Mexico.
 Successfully entering the eye, he recorded a pressure of 943.1 mbar.
 Operational assessments of the hurricane's landfall intensity were taken into account for the release of catastrophe bonds funded by Wall Street and the World Bank.
 The bond system guaranteed a payout of $50 million for a storm with a pressure under 932 mbar; Odile's operational estimate was 930 mbar.
 However, his observations "upend[ed] the system" and the bonds were rescinded.
 This prevented vital recovery funds from being provided to the Government of Mexico.
 The hurricane caused extensive damage throughout Baja California Sur, with insured losses estimated at $1.2 billion.
 Industry experts later expressed concern over possible conflicts of interest with storm chasers and the catastrophe bonds.

-2019 Hurricane Dorian
+Hurricane Dorian (2019)

 On August 31, 2019, Morgerman flew to Marsh Harbour, in the Bahamas to intercept Category 5 Hurricane Dorian.
 Initially staging his chase in Treasure Cay, he ultimate chose to ride out the storm at Central Abaco Primary School—a designated concrete shelter—in Marsh Harbour.
 At 11:40 a.m.
 EDT on September 1, Morgerman reported board to be flying off the structures windows and children being wrapped in blankets for safety.
 After tweeting this information, contact with Morgerman lost for two days before he was able to contact the Weather Channel.

 Around 2:00 p.m.
 EDT, Hurricane Dorian made landfall over the Abaco Islands with maximum sustained winds of 185 mph, making it the strongest such storm on record in the Bahamas.
 The eyewall of Dorian proved exceptionally violent, battering the school with "the force of a thousand sledgehammers".
 He and others sheltering at the school held furniture against window shutters to prevent them from blowing in.
 The school was largely destroyed in the first half of the hurricane, forcing Morgerman and those sheltering inside to evacuate to a sturdier government building during the calm of the eye.
 During the eye, he recorded a pressure of 913.4 mbar, the lowest in his career.
 Hundreds of residents, many injured during the storm, sought refuge in the structure for the second half of the hurricane.
 After living in his car for two days, Morgerman arrived in Nassau by helicopter on September 3 before returning to the United States.
 He described Dorian as a "nuclear-grade hurricane" and "the most intense cyclone I’ve witnessed in 28 years of chasing".